Faculty of Music

 Edexcel GCSE Music:

-At Sixth Form we offer BTEC Music Performance and AQA A Level Music.
+At sixth form we offer the Level 3 BTEC Music Performance and AQA A Level Music.

 AQA A Level Music:

 A Level Music offers students the chance to study a wide range of musical genres, bringing listening, performance and composition to life in new and engaging ways.
-For Component 1 students investigate 3 Areas of Study – AoS1 Western Classical Tradition 1650-1910, AoS2 Pop Music and AoS4 Music for Theatre, and are assessed on their listening skills, analysis and contextual understanding.
+For Component 1 students investigate three Areas of Study, the Western Classical Tradition 1650-1910, Pop Music, and Music for Theatre, and are assessed on their listening skills, analysis and contextual understanding.
 For component 2 students perform a 10-minute recital as a soloist and/or as part of an ensemble.
 For Component 3 students write two pieces of music, one in any style at all, and the other linked to a set brief.

 CSIA offers one-to-one instrumental lessons on a wide range of instruments including voice, piano, guitar, drums, brass, strings and woodwind.
 For more information and to sign up for lessons please click here: Google Form

-All of our courses prepare students for music at university, and for work in the music industry.
+The music industry is a vibrant and exciting area to work in.
 Below are just a few of the careers students can progress to.

 Performer – TV and Film Composer – Music Producer – Sound Engineer – Musical Director – Music Teacher – Music Management – Music Therapist – Orchestra/Choir Performer – DJ – Music Journalist – Music Critic – Music Promoter – Venue Management – A&R Rep – Music Historian